 14. Save on clearance costs by repurposing old landscaping

 Demolition and site clearance can cost a lot, especially if access is tricky and work needs to be done by hand.
-A small garden that needs a lot of clearance, and that has poor access, might easily cost £1,500 to £2,000 to do.
+A small garden that needs a lot of clearance, and that has poor access, might cost thousands.
 So, wherever possible, DIY, reuse or recycle is key – an old concrete pad for a shed you've pulled down could be reused or used as a base for a deck.
+Garden designer Christine Barve explains, 'If you have old bits of slab and bricks, upcycle them into a simple path or small area for a bistro table and chairs.
+Bed them firmly into soil, checking their level with each other and you’re ready to go.'

 Or, if it’s thick and the surface is sound, it could be the perfect sub-base for attractive (but inexpensive) exterior tiles, as long as adding them won’t raise the height so much that the damp-proof course of an adjoining house is compromised.

-This pergola has been painted to create a cute, co-ordinated finish in this garden – and the good news is that you can get one just like it to paint yourself from B&Q (click the link to see it).
+This pergola has been painted to create a cute, co-ordinated finish in this garden – and the good news is that we found something similar – the Blooma Rafter Garden pergola – from B&Q for just £60.

 Remember, a large overall sum for a redesign doesn’t need to be spent all at once.
 Implementing a design proposal can be phased as and when money is available.
 So, in year one, construct the hard landscape, for example, such as the patio, walls and paths.
 Build ponds, pergolas and water features (unless they’re built-in) in year two and plant in year three.

-An experienced garden designer can save you time and money in the long term.
-Professional garden designers can help with everything from planning the entire garden and managing contractors, to guidance on where best to proportion your budget.
+An experienced garden designer can save you time and money in the long term, helping with everything from planning the entire garden and managing contractors, to guidance on where best to proportion your budget.

 Complex curved walls, fences and patterns in paving cost a lot, as they are tricky to create.
 Garden building materials are usually designed for simple spaces, so adapting them for different angles and curves will result in some wastage.